 We made shoebox dollhouses here in my daycare today, and the kids loved the project.
-We decorated our dollhouses using wallpaper samples to cover the walls and floors, and we furnished the houses with clippings from home decor magazines.
+We decorated our dollhouses using wallpaper samples to cover the walls and floors, and we furnished the houses with clippings of furniture, windows, lighting etc. from home decor magazines.

 When I was a kid, I loved making shoebox dollhouses.
-I still do!
-I actually made my own dollhouse right along with my daycare kids today and I enjoyed every minute of it.
-It took me right back to my childhood when I would carefully decorate shoeboxes for my Strawberry Shortcake dolls to live in, or multi-box condos for my barbies.
+We used to spend hours decorating them and making homemade dolls to live in them.
+I actually made my own dollhouse along-side the kids today, today and I enjoyed every minute of it.
+It took me right back to my childhood when I would make and decorate houses for my my Strawberry Shortcake dolls, and multi-box condos for my barbies.

 Repurposing recyclables for crafts and activities is one of my favourite ways to save money on daycare supplies and to encourage creativity and imagination.
 It gives kids a great feeling of satisfaction to create something cool with cast-off materials.
 Below are a few cardboard box projects we’ve made in the past.